must23/Pure_pursuit-Car_like-vehicle/README.md

 and
 \polaris_gem_drivers_sim\gem_pure_pursuit_sim\script
 ```
-2. A demonstration video can be access in this url:
+2. A demonstration video can be accessed via this URL:
 ```
 https://youtu.be/2quJo050ScU
 ```